xxufnaviin/etl-spark-airflow/README.md

-# 🌤️🗲 AuroraFlow- weather ETL platform using Spark and Airflow
+# ⚡AuroraFlow - weather ETL platform using Spark and Airflow

 This project implements an **ETL (Extract, Transform, Load) pipeline** to collect, process, and store weather data from the **OpenWeatherMap API**.
 The pipeline leverages **PySpark** for data transformation, **Apache Airflow** for orchestration, **Docker** for custom image and containerization, and **Google Cloud Storage (GCS)** for cloud storage.